Skip to content

 Admin -> External Authentication

-AsterDrive currently includes OpenID Connect support.
+AsterDrive supports OpenID Connect, Generic OAuth2, and dedicated providers for GitHub, QQ, Google, and Microsoft.
 After creating a provider, the login page shows the corresponding external login entry.
 The administrator must register the generated redirect URI on the identity provider side.
+See External Authentication for the full setup guide.

 The relationship between external identities and local users is determined by provider rules: